 One way to interpret American society in the second half of the twentieth century, for good or ill, is to see it as the triumph of rock and roll culture,” argues John C. Hajduk, professor of history at the University of Montana Western in the book at hand.
 This peculiar culture was a compelling force “… which promoted everything from youth and conspicuous consumption to individualism, multiculturalism, and civil rights.”

-Previous American teenager generations growing up in the 1930s and 1940s were rather timid and inconspicuous, if compared to the loud, demanding and violent youth of the 1950s “rebels” in juvenile gangs or on motorcycles.
+Previous American teenager generations who grew up in the 1930s and 1940s were rather timid and inconspicuous, if compared to the loud, demanding and violent youth of the 1950s “rebels” in juvenile gangs or on motorcycles.
 Hajduk’s overall impression is not that of a complete revolution; he makes clear that “…it is important to recognize that the ultimate influence of rock and roll was not initially destroying what came before (musically or culturally) but in creating an outlet to express values that were never too far below the surface in American society.”

 Looking back on roughly three decades of strictly monopolized music marketing, starting with Tin Pan Alley hit-making and going over to radio and film promotion of songs, Hajduk paints a very dynamic picture of how a small number of industries for a long time took control over the music market.
 As radio, sheet music and later film were the major carriers of new songs, early control of those markets and chains of distributions was important.
 (As recording companies and song publishers were mostly owned by radio networks, who were connected to film studios.)
 Marketing a (mainstream) song under these circumstances, as the audiences – middle class and upper-middle class – whose moral and cultural tastes were identifiable, was relatively easy.